boun-tabi-LMG/TURNA/training/README.md

 # README

-## Guide to Run Machine Learning Training on a Preemptible TPU
+## Guide to TURNA Training on a Preemptible TPU

-This README walks through the process of running a machine learning training session using a preemptible Cloud TPU (Tensor Processing Unit) on Google Cloud Platform (GCP).
+This README walks through the process of training TURNA session using a preemptible Cloud TPU (Tensor Processing Unit) on Google Cloud Platform (GCP).
 It explains how to create a preemptible TPU, set it up, and start training.

 ### Defining Variables